baptistecottier/advents-of-code/README.md

 # 🎁 Advents of code

 Here are my solutions for the [Advent of Code](https://adventofcode.com) challenges 🎄⭐🎅🏻.
-Some puzzles are solved in Python, some are solved in Rust.
+Some puzzles are solved in Python 🐍, some are solved in Rust 🦀.

 Thanks [Scotow](https://github.com/scotow) for the initial framework and precious coding advices.